Basically FX

 Eventually, though, I had to.
 My back was screaming, he’s a big boy!
 As soon as his size 12’s hit the floor…do you just want to guess what happened, because I’m sick of writing it.
 We skipped 2/3’s of the Aquarium but at that point I could not have cared less.
 I feel confident that our fish-to-dollar ratio was reasonable even if our dollar-to-minute ratio was not.

 Then we got back on the trains…all 3 of them…again and Monkey was “all done?
 Allll done?
 ALL DONE!!!!!!” for most of it…I think.
-I may have entered a fugue state2.
+I may have entered a fugue state ((FYI, I use these random words just to make Duhdee look them up in the dictionary)).
 We finally dragged our thoroughly exhausted behinds through the front door so Monkey was HOME! and could see GRAMPY! and the DOGS! but instead of being, you know, happy…he burst into tears and had a fit over the fact that I was NOT WEARING MY PAJAMAS ALREADY AND WE’D BEEN HOME FOR .25 SECONDS I’M THE WORST UMMA EVER!!!!
 WAHHHH!

 So, yeah, it’s not all sunshine, roses and unicorns flying out of our butts around here.
 Come to think of it…Friday was just about as much fun as having a unicorn and roses…with thorns…flying out of my butt!

-6 Responses to “So, it’s not all sunshine, roses and unicorns flying out my butt.”
+17 thoughts on “So, it’s not all sunshine, roses and unicorns flying out my butt.

 We’ve avoided the aquarium specifically because of its poor design.
 And in our case, it could have just as easily been one of our “typical” kids ruining the day with an outing like that, but you gotta try from time to time.
 Good for you for trying!